LandRegistry/lr-style-guide/README.md

 assets.register('styleguide_js', js)
 ```

-See ```/app/server.py``` in this repo for an example.

 ## Working on this style guide

 ### Getting started

-The style guide itself is a Flask application, including a Flask Assets workflow.
+The style guide itself has a Node / Grunt workflow to produce assets.

 Clone this repo: ``` git clone git@github.com:LandRegistry/lr-style-guide.git ```

-Set up a Python virtual environment and activate it.

-Next install requirements: ``` pip install -r requirements.txt ```

-Then ``` python app/server.py ``` should get you running on http://localhost:5000